 - Keep your cat secured.
 Check your enclosure frequently for areas where animals have chewed or damage from weather.

-- Be sure your cat is microchipped: Chipping your cat increases the likelihood of return (if they are lost) from 2% to 53%!
+- Be sure your cat is microchipped: Microchipping your cat and registering the chip at this FREE National Microchip Registry increases the likelihood of return (if they are lost) from 2% to 53%!
 That’s a huge improvement.

-- Utilize a GPS tracker: They are inexpensive and easily shared between animals- a Tagg GPS tracker can be placed on your cats harness if (s)he is over 10-12 lbs.
+- Utilize a GPS tracker: They are inexpensive and easily shared between animals- a Tagg Pet Activity Tracker or GPS PodTracker for Cats and Dogs can be placed on your cats harness harness if (s)he is over 10-12 lbs.